-It was expected that the highest levels of time-on-task and the smallest variations would be found when students receive a maximal quality of instruction.
-This was expected because the teacher to pupil ratio of tutoring allows for greater interaction between teacher and student and because each of the qualities of instruction are adapted so the student gains the prerequisite cognitive behaviors for understanding and succeeding with the tasks.
+It was expected that the highest levels of time-on-task and the smallest variation would be found when students receive a maximal quality of instruction.
+This was expected, in part, because the teacher to pupil ratio of tutoring allows for greater interaction between teacher and student.
+Tutoring also allows the teacher to adapt each component of instruction to the needs of an individual so that the prerequisites for understanding and succeeding with the tasks can be attained by the individual.

-It was also expected that students in the group-based instructional conditions would be fairly similar in time-on-task during the first learning task.
-However, the mastery learning and conventional instruction groups were expected to become increasingly divergent as the mastery students received feedback/correctives and entered subsequent tasks with the cognitive prerequisites for learning from the instruction.
-Mastery learning students were expected to show increases in time-on-task as they progressed through the unit, and variations in time-on-task were expected to decrease because the condition enables almost all students to attain high levels of academic success.
+It was also expected that students in the two group-based conditions (i.e., conventional and mastery learning) would be fairly similar in time-on-task during the first learning task.
+However, the mastery learning and conventional instruction groups were expected to become increasingly divergent as the mastery learning group received the feedback/corrective procedures and entered subsequent tasks with the cognitive prerequisites for participating in learning.
+Mastery groups were expected to show increases in time-on-task as they progressed through the unit, and variations in time-on-task were expected to decrease.
 However, students in the conventional instruction groups were expected to become less actively involved in learning as they entered subsequent tasks with fewer of the necessary prerequisite learnings.
 The learning tasks of the units were sequential, and students who did not achieve a high level of learning on one task would have difficulty with the next.
-The frustrations of attempting to learn without having acquired the necessary cognitive entry behaviors are likely to lead a large proportion of students to become discouraged and make fewer attempts to learn.
-This should be reflected in lower levels of time-on-task and increased variation within the group, as a small percentage of students continue to learn despite the minimal quality of the instruction, and the majority fail because of it.
+The frustrations of attempting to learn without having acquired the necessary prerequisites for learning are likely to lead a large proportion of students to become discouraged and make fewer attempts to learn.
+This should be reflected in lower levels of time-on-task and increased variation within the conventional instruction groups, as a small percentage of students continue to learn despite the minimal quality of the instruction, and the majority fail because of it.

-The hypothesis was examined by analyzing the means and standard deviations of total time-on-task under each condition.
-Means and standard deviations were examined for each learning task of the studies to determine whether an association exists between quality of instruction and changes in time-on-task.
+The means and standard deviations for time-on-task under each condition were examined.
+Observed time-on-task and self-reports of time-on-task were examined for each learning task to determine whether an association exists between quality of instruction and changes in students' active engagement in learning.